weel/android-messaging-tutorial/README.md

         }
     }

-In **MessagingActivity**, you are now ready to send your first message!
-When the send button is clicked, make sure the text field isn't empty, send the message, then set the text field to be empty:
+In **MessagingActivity**, you are now ready to send your first message.
+When you click the send button, make sure the text field isn't empty and send the message.
+Then set the text field to be empty:

     messageBody = messageBodyField.getText().toString();
     if (messageBody.isEmpty()) {